pivotal/docs-tap/scc/ootb-supply-chain-reference.hbs.md

 ### Purpose

-- Fetches application source code
+- Fetches the application source code.
-- builds it into an image
+- Builds the source code into an image.
-- bundles the Kubernetes configuration necessary to deploy the application into a Carvel Package
+- Bundles the Kubernetes configuration necessary to deploy the application into a Carvel Package.
-- commits that Package to a Git Repository
+- Commits the Package to a Git Repository.

 ### Resources